-Teachable Moments: Bite-sized Learning During MFL Games
+- Teachable Moments During MFL Games

 This comprehension game is played in silence, hence the name.
 It involves two competing teams performing a task (written on a card) in front of the class.

 On a PowerPoint slide, write the tasks and their English translations.
 Make one slide per task.
 You’ll be showing these slides to the whole class during the game.
-If a computer and a projector aren’t available, you may opt for a poster instead.
+If a computer and a projector aren’t available, you can opt for a poster instead.

 Possible tasks include: